‘The important thing is to never stop questioning.’

 To ensure progression we:

 - regularly revisit and build on previous knowledge and skills

 - use ongoing assessment for learning to inform planning for next steps

 - ensure knowledge and skills objectives are shared with pupils

-Throughout the Early Years, ‘Science’ learning has a strong emphasis on developing basic enquiry skills and high-quality observations, as set out in the development bands and early learning goals criteria for Understanding the World.
+Throughout the Early Years, ‘Science’ learning has a strong emphasis on developing basic enquiry skills and high-quality observations, as set out in the development bands within Development Matters and early learning goals criteria for Understanding the World: The Natural World.